Azure/bicep-registry-modules/avm/res/network/public-ip-prefix/README.md

 ### Parameter: `tier`

 Tier of a public IP prefix SKU.
+If set to `Global`, the `zones` property must be empty.

 - Required: No
 - Type: string